 Something for the Non-Skiers of the Group

-Whether you choose to stay off of skis and boards or you just want to add something extra to the wintery experience, snow tubing is also available at Wilmot, just down the road from the skiing/snowboarding area.
-Dress warm—it’s windy, wear goggles for comfort and visibility, and prepare for a fun nighttime outdoor adventure on the 22-lane tubing area.
-The best part: you won’t have to drag the tube—or yourself—back up the hill because a conveyor belt will do that for you.
-Afterward, warm up in the tubing lodge and enjoy some snacks and hot cocoa.
+Whether you choose to stay off of skis and boards or want to add something extra, snow tubing is also available.
+You'll find it just down the road from the skiing/snowboarding area.
+Dress warm—it’s windy—wear goggles for comfort and visibility, and prepare for a fun nighttime adventure on the 22-lane tubing area.
+The best part: you won’t have to drag the tube—or yourself—back up the hill.
+A conveyor belt will do that for you.
+Afterward, warm up in the tubing lodge and enjoy snacks and hot cocoa.